The Scanner Law Still Exists!

 m) merchandise ordered by a consumer as a gift to be sent directly to the recipient.

-If the store does not pay upon notification, contact me!
+Contact me!
 I’ll help you get your $250 (or actual damages) and they’ll pay my fee!

-Key requirements to lawsuit success:
+Key requirements to success at getting $250: